xehartnort/dp-from-weights/README.md

 python cnn_find_best_params_bin.py
 ```

-Note that `cnn.json` is already provided in this repo.
+Note that `cnn.json` and `fcn.json` are already provided in this repo, thus this step can be omitted.

 ## 3. Obtain hypothesis II results